DirectCodeGraveyard/Minetweak/README.md

 - [psgs](https://github.com/psgs/) - Developer and Training Manager
 - [Clank](https://github.com/RedefinedClank/) - Wiki Contributor

-Want to help develop MineTweak?
+Want to help develop Minetweak?
 Pull requests are welcome!
 We'd love to have you help.

 **More Information**